GabbySeligman/community-story/README.md

 **PLEASE DON'T BE VULGAR**

 <br/>
-In a galaxy far far away...
+In a galaxy far far away, it was just me, the only girl on planet Boring.